 Contacted personal injury experts Thompsons Solicitors for advice

 Following the accident he contacted personal injury experts Thompsons Solicitors for advice.
 Thompsons argued that a scaffolding platform should have been provided to prevent an accident.

 George Howe admitted liability and settled the claim out of court for a six figure sum.

 The victim said: “My life has changed entirely since this accident, including both my physical and mental health.
 As a previously active person I find it difficult to accept that I can no longer do the things I used to do.

 “I miss work but I know I’d be unable to cope with even a part time non manual role right now.
 The most frustrating thing is knowing that I’d asked to use the scaffolding platform but was told it wasn’t available and to get on with the job using the cat ladder.
 If we’d been able to use a platform I wouldn’t be in this situation now.”

-Paul Brown from Thompsons Solicitors added: “Working at height regulations are in place to make sure employers provide the correct equipment to reduce the risk of this type of accident to the lowest level.
+A brain injury specialist from Thompsons Solicitors added: “Working at height regulations are in place to make sure employers provide the correct equipment to reduce the risk of this type of accident to the lowest level.